-Polycystic ovary syndrome is so-called because women with this condition usually have polycystic ovaries.
-The term describes ovaries that contain about twice the normal number of small cysts which are usually no bigger than 8 mm each.
+Polycystic ovary syndrome is named because women with the condition usually have polycystic ovaries.
+The term describes ovaries that contain about twice the normal number of small cysts which are usually no bigger than 8 millimetres each.
 They are located just below the surface of the ovaries and are egg-containing follicles that have not developed properly due to a number of hormonal abnormalities.

 Women with PCOS may also have one or more additional symptoms including:

 - irregular periods, or a complete lack of periods

 - irregular ovulation, or no ovulation at all

 - thinning hair or hair loss from the scalp (alopecia)